 "Why can't I sleep?"
 With almost half of all Australians sleeping poorly or not all, according to research by the Sleep Health Foundation, it's a question we seem to be asking ourselves a lot!

-If you're tired of waking up more tired than when you went to bed, and it seems like a good night’s sleep has more elusive than your half-remembered dreams of Chris Hemsworth, then the chances are the cause could be something you're doing (or even something you’re not doing).
-Here are 5 common reasons for a bad night's sleep!
+If you're tired of waking up more tired than when you went to bed, and it seems like a good night’s sleep is more elusive than ever, then the chances are the cause could be something you're doing (or even something you’re not doing) before climbing into bed.

 1. Poor Diet